 - Dams play a crucial role in California’s water management.

-California relies heavily on nearly 1,500 reservoirs for managing water supply.
 The state’s dry summers and frequent droughts require abundant storage to meet water demands.
-In an average year, roughly 70% of the water used by cities and farms comes from rivers, and dams play a key role in regulating this supply.
+On average, more than 60% of the water used by cities and farms comes from rivers, and dams play a key role in regulating this supply.
+California’s nearly 1,500 reservoirs are part of the state’s water grid, which includes groundwater basins and thousands of miles of conveyance facilities to move stored water to where it is needed.
 Most dams and their reservoirs are owned and operated by local agencies and private companies.
 But state and federal agencies manage 240 large reservoirs that account for 60% of the state’s storage capacity.

 - Dams are operated to meet multiple objectives …

 The state’s dams provide multiple benefits in addition to storing water for cities and farms.
-Dams generate 15% of the state’s electricity supply on average.
-Some are operated to capture runoff from winter storms, reducing flood risk on the state’s large floodplains—this is essential for cities in the Central Valley and Southern California.
+Dams generate 15% of California’s electricity supply on average.
+Some are operated to capture runoff from winter storms.
+This is essential for reducing flood risk on the state’s large floodplains, particularly for cities in the Central Valley and Southern California.
 Dams support a large reservoir-based recreation industry.
-And in California’s highly managed water system, flow releases from dams are essential to meeting the habitat needs of fish and wildlife.
+And in California’s highly managed water system, flow releases from dams are essential to meet the habitat needs of fish and wildlife.

 - … but these objectives are often in conflict.

-Many large multipurpose dams are operated with conflicting goals.
-For example, to manage floods, operators must release enough water to create space in reservoirs for winter floodwaters, which increases the chances that reservoirs will not be full in spring.
+Many large multi-purpose dams are operated with conflicting goals.
+For example, to manage floods, operators must release enough water to create space in reservoirs for winter floodwaters, which increases the chance that reservoirs will not be full in spring.
 Over the summer, when recreation demands are highest, reservoirs are drawn down rapidly to meet water and hydropower demands.
-Finally, many dams are required to conserve and slowly release cold water—which collects at the bottom of reservoirs—to support downstream salmon and steelhead habitat.
-Managing these trade-offs is becoming increasingly challenging as California’s climate warms and precipitation becomes more variable.
+Finally, many dams are required to conserve and slowly release cold water—which collects at the bottom of reservoirs—to support downstream salmon and steelhead runs.
+Managing these tradeoffs is becoming increasingly challenging as California’s climate warms and precipitation becomes more variable.

 - Many dams need infrastructure and operational upgrades.

-Half of California’s dams are at least 50 years old.
-Most dams were designed—and are currently operated—based on simplistic assumptions about hydrology and earthquakes.
+Two-thirds of California’s dams are at least 50 years old.
+Most dams were designed—and are currently operated—based on outdated assumptions about hydrology and earthquakes.
 More than 90 need major upgrades to better handle large floods or withstand earthquakes.
-Dam operations also need to be updated to work with improved weather forecasting technology and account for a changing climate.
-The 2017 Oroville Dam crisis—which led to the evacuation of nearly 200,000 downstream residents—highlighted many of these issues.
+Promising efforts are underway in some watersheds—including the Russian, American, Santa Ana, and Yuba Rivers—to update operations using advanced weather forecasting technology.
+Operations also need updating to account for changing patterns of precipitation and snowmelt, and to maximize storage in underground aquifers.

 - New dams can improve flexibility, but costs are high.